 Micronutrients, such as vitamins and minerals, also play a role in overall health and weight management but they do not directly contribute to calorie intake.
 In other words, you don't get any calories from the vitamins and minerals that you eat or drink.

 Even though many micronutrients are involved in metabolic processes that help you get energy and can sometimes make you feel more energetic (I'm looking at you B12), they cannot increase your energy alone; you still need calories from macros for this.

 Start your transformation today.
 Get our FREE Meal Prep for Weight Loss Toolkit now!

 How Many Calories Do You Need?

 Energy needs are completely individualized which is part of the reason why calorie control works so well for weight loss - there is no one size fits all approach to how much energy your body needs.
-Calorie needs can vary depending on age, height, gender, weight, percent lean muscle mass and level of activity.
+Calorie needs can vary depending on age, height, gender, body weight, percent lean muscle mass and level of activity.

 Your daily needs are made up of four major components, BMR, NEAT, TEA and TEF.
 Together, these comprise your total daily energy expenditure (TDEE), which is a fancy way of saying how many calories you burn each day based on your lifestyle, physical activity, and personal needs.

 BMR: What is Basal Metabolic Rate?